phantie/personal-website-source-code/misc/public/static/articles/multilayer_cache/article.md

 events.clear()

-# make a call with the key "c" (as we know the bucket does not have it)
+# Make a call with the key "c" (we know the bucket does not have it).
 result = files_cache_layer_partial(
     get_cache_key=lambda: "c",
     get_default=lambda: KEY_NOT_FOUND,
 )

-# as expected, value was not found and nothing has changed
+# As expected, the value was not found, and nothing has changed.
 assert result is KEY_NOT_FOUND

 ########################################################################

-### Let's implement the second layer:
-### In memory cache of parsed files
+### Let's implement the second layer: an in-memory cache of parsed files.

-# to demonstrate more complex key usage
+# To demonstrate more complex key usage,
-# we'll version a parser
+# we'll version a parser.
 ParserVersion: TypeAlias = str

-# to demonstrate transformations to and out of local cache
+# To demonstrate transformations to and from the local cache,
-# we'll serialize model to string and back
+# we'll serialize the model to a string and back.
 ParsedFileCompressed: TypeAlias = str

-# to demonstrate transformation of value retrieved from dependant source
+# To demonstrate the transformation of a value retrieved from a dependant source,
-# we'll parse it
+# we'll parse it.
 class ParsedFile(pydantic.BaseModel):
     key: Any
     value: Any

-# it's common that parsers change
-# so data parsed with one version may not be compatible with another
+# It's common for parsers to change, so data parsed with one version may not be compatible with another.

-#
-# you are free manage (invalidate) local cache however you like in this regard
+# You are free to manage (invalidate) the local cache however you like in this regard.

-#
-# you may clean it when a parser with a newer version is used
+# You may clean it when a parser with a newer version is used,
-# you may keep all the data
+# keep all the data,
-# you may restrict it by size and keep the latest data
+# restrict it by size and keep the latest data,
-# you may use database or network
+# or use a database or network.

-#
-# it's still your choice and an exercise to the reader)
+# It's still your choice and an exercise for the reader.
 class JsonParser:
     def version(self) -> ParserVersion:
         return "0"